 My rating: 3 of 5 stars

-Thanks to NetGalley for an advanced copy of this in exchange for an honest review.
+Thanks to NetGalley for a copy of this story in exchange for an honest review.